 In 2023, the successful launch of the “Macau Science No. 1” satellite was followed by a letter of acknowledgment from President Xi Jinping.
 In his letter, President Xi encouraged the faculty and students to integrate into the national development strategy and contribute to the construction of a strong spacefaring nation.

-Recently, in January 2024, during the "Presentation Ceremony of Medals, Awards, and Certificates of Honor in the Macau Special Administrative Region of the People's Republic of China for the Year 2023", SKLPlanets was awarded the 2023 Professional Achievement Medal.
+In January 2024, during the “Presentation Ceremony of Medals, Awards, and Certificates of Honor in the Macau Special Administrative Region of the People's Republic of China for the Year 2023”, SKLPlanets was awarded the 2023 Professional Achievement Medal.